nscherf/linus/readme.md

 ```python
 python3 run.py -csv ./mydata/
 ```
 This creates the ready-to-use visualization just from a folder of CSV files.
-You can check all options by calling
+You can check all options for the conversion by calling
 ```python
 python3 run.py -h
 ```